 Under the Network Scanners, you can enable the Threat Scanner and Internal Honeypot.
 The first one will scan your clients and report any potential security threats, like open ports.

 The honeypot will help you to detect viruses on your network.
 Enable them both and create a honeypot.
 Give it an IP Address outside the DHCP scope that we created earlier.

 Firewall rules are created automatically so we don’t need to change anything there by default.

 The last security option that we can enable is to restrict access to malicious IP Addresses and restrict access to Tor traffic.
 I recommend turning them both on.

 Threat Event Log

-Any suspacious traffic will show up in the Threat Management.
-In the Overview tab you can see a map with all threats and where they comes from.
-I didn’t had any attacks (yet), but the map also allows you to block traffic from a complete country.
+Any suspicious traffic will show up in the Threat Management.
+In the Overview tab, you can see a map with all threats and where they come from.
+I didn’t have any attacks (yet), but the map also allows you to block traffic from a complete country.
 Simply click on the country and select Block.

 In the traffic log you will find an overview of the events.
 If you click on the event you can either block the traffic, or whitelist it.
 The traffic log is something that you want to keep an eye on in the beginning, to make sure that only malicious traffic is blocked.